fredfeng/CS162/homework/hw2/README.md

 You are **not** allowed to use in built-in OCaml functions for this problem.
 If you do, you will not be awarded any points for completing this problem.
+Exception: you may use `List.hd` and `List.tl`.
+However, be wary of edge cases if you do.

 ## Problem 2 (10 points)